XcodeGhost: Discovery

 On September 16, 2015, a Chinese iOS developer mentioned on the social network Sina Weibo that a malware in Xcode injects third party code into apps compiled with it.

 Alibaba researchers then published detailed information on the malware and called it XcodeGhost.

 On September 17, 2015, Palo Alto Networks published several reports on the malware.

 Operation

 Propagation

 Because of the slow download speed from Apple servers, Chinese iOS developers would download Xcode from third party websites, such as Baidu Yun (now called Baidu WangPan), a cloud storage service hosted by Baidu, or get copies from co-workers.
 Attackers took advantage of this situation by distributing compromised versions on such file hosting websites.

 Palo Alto Networks suspects that the malware was available in March 2015.

 Attack vector

 Origins

 The attacker used a compiler backdoor attack.
 The novelty of this attack is the modification of the Xcode compiler.
-However, according to documents leaked by Edward Snowden, CIA security researchers from Sandia National Laboratories claimed that they "had created a modified version of Apple’s proprietary software development tool, Xcode, which could sneak surveillance backdoors into any apps or programs created using the tool."
+According to documents leaked by Edward Snowden, CIA security researchers from Sandia National Laboratories claimed that they "had created a modified version of Apple’s proprietary software development tool, Xcode, which could sneak surveillance backdoors into any apps or programs created using the tool."